iPhone 8: Most ‘feature-rich’ iPhone will break $1,000 barrier, report says

-Apple’s 10th anniversary iPhone 8 handset will be the first to top the $1,000 price barrier, according to reports on Wednesday.
+Apple’s 10th anniversary iPhone 8 handset will be the first to crash through the $1,000 price barrier, according to reports on Wednesday.

 The reason for there price increase is because Apple “hopes [it] will be the most feature-rich iPhone ever.”